 5. Home-deliver your products

-Apps like UberEats have long made it possible for restaurants, bars, and cafes to distribute their offerings far and wide, but other bricks and mortar businesses—such as hairdressers (think customized color kits), book shops, automotive brands and beauty salons (think at-home spa products) are getting in on the home-delivery action.
+Apps like UberEats have long made it possible for restaurants, bars, and cafes to distribute their offerings far and wide.
+In fact, according to food delivery statistics, the global food delivery market is about to reach $1.22 trillion in 2024.
+On the same note, other bricks and mortar businesses such as hairdressers (think customized color kits), book shops, automotive brands and beauty salons (think at-home spa products) are getting in on the home-delivery action.
 If your output is relatively small, consider buddying up with a fellow business owner to share the cost of delivery service.

 Let your customers know your products can come to them by customizing the Brown Minimal Photo Coffee Flyer and Gold and White Cafe Delivery Flyer templates.